The Prophecy of Bart Simpson: “No More Guest Animators.”

 Finally, if you attended Bardelville’s 2015 Town Hall meeting at Science World, you learned that last Friday was Community Manager Laura Lee Schultz’s last day of work.
 As a farewell to her Bardelian peeps, she played a song from the movie The Jerk on her Ukulele.
 There were teary eyes during a standing ovation for our fearless mentor and pep rally coach.
 Her monumental efforts defining the evolving role of community manager circumscribed a footprint I now leap into.
 One of the most frequent comments (or were they warnings?)
 I’ve heard in the past week is: “You have big shoes to fill.”
 It is a challenge I look forward to.

 (Image not found)

-Ashley is not only the Community Manager for Bardel, but she is also an actress who has been artistically murdered in several short films, including being drowned in a toilet by a baby.
+Ashley is the Community & Communications Manager at Bardel, and she is also an actress who has been artistically murdered in many short films, including being drowned in a toilet by a baby.